-This trip allows you to explore Southern Madagascar, taking in its most diverse environments at a comfortable pace.
+This photography and wildlife tour allows you to explore Southern Madagascar, taking in its most diverse environments at a comfortable pace.
 We will visit some of the best national parks, sites and arboretums, as well as some off the beaten track places, all accompanied by a naturalist guide to ensure you have the best chance of enjoying the unique flora and fauna of Madagascar.

 Our photography trip is led by award winning travel photographer Matthew Williams-Ellis.